ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Experiments

 Second, environment-specific policies (ReaDy-Go and Vid2Sim) trained on real-to-sim datasets for target environments achieve higher success rates and lower average reaching times than the general navigation model (ViNT), although ViNT requires $15\times$ more parameters.
 This validates the practicality of ReaDy-Go for robots operating in specific environments, such as households, restaurants, and factories.

 Lastly, photorealistic dynamic obstacles in ReaDy-Go are important for maintaining navigation performance in dynamic environments.
-In \textit{Dynamic}, ReaDy-Go shows the highest success rate and the lowest average reaching time, with only a slight performance degradation compared to \textit{Static}.
-In contrast, Vid2Sim exhibits a larger performance drop in \textit{Dynamic} compared to ReaDy-Go.
+As in simulation, ReaDy-Go and Vid2Sim achieve comparable success rates in \textit{Static}, but their performance diverges in \textit{Dynamic}.
+ReaDy-Go shows the highest success rate and the lowest average reaching time in \textit{Dynamic}, with only a slight performance degradation compared to \textit{Static}.
+In contrast, Vid2Sim exhibits a larger performance drop in \textit{Dynamic} than ReaDy-Go.
+Because ReaDy-Go and Vid2Sim differ only in the representation of dynamic obstacles, this result suggests that photorealistic human GS avatars improve navigation robustness in dynamic environments compared to the non-photorealistic human meshes used in Vid2Sim.

+An analysis of the failure cases in Fig.~\ref{fig:failures} confirms these findings.
+First, ViNT exhibited substantially more collisions with static obstacles than ReaDy-Go and Vid2Sim.
+This observation suggests that training an environment-specific visual navigation policy provides a practical advantage for real-world deployment.
+Second, while ReaDy-Go and Vid2Sim showed similar numbers of failures in cases unrelated to dynamic obstacle interactions, ReaDy-Go was more robust in situations involving dynamic obstacles.
+These results highlight the importance of incorporating photorealistic dynamic obstacles into the simulation pipeline to achieve robust navigation performance in dynamic real-world environments.